liveahero-wiki/liveahero-wiki.github.io/_charas/gammei.md

-lose = "Damn it, a blunder, looks like I will have my pay cut again!?" assist = "Go get them!" assisted = "Thanks."
+lose = "Damn it, a blunder, looks like I will have my pay cut again!?" assist = "Go get them!" assisted = "Thanks." loveIndexMax = "Man, this is bad.<br>While we are together, I have come to be attached to you.<br>For me, you are a big bad villain."
 APPRECIATION = "Yo, you look like you've had a long day.<br>Well, your work is a pretty hard one too.<br>It's important to take a complete break at times like this."
 DAILY = "Yo…eh, wait, wait!<br>I'm not here to investigate!<br>I just came to take this job to your company!"
 HERO = "I've been a detective and a hero for a long time, too, but..<br>I can't be as self-sacrificing as he is.<br>It certainly is the right thing to do as a hero, but…"